-New this year, troops will place a starting inventory order based on what they think the troop will need to get them through the first couple weeks of the cookie program.
+Troops will place a starting inventory order based on what they think the troop will need to get them through the first couple weeks of the cookie program.
 Refer to your training for details on how to place a starting inventory order!